DaniDipp/krungor/README.md

 - you will not use krungor to make other people upset.

 ## privacy policy
-when you create a command, krungor collects and stores the following data:
+when you create a command, krungor **collects and stores** the following data:
 - the id if your server
-- the ids, names, and replys of your commands when a command is deleted, the data is deleted as well.
+- the ids, names, and replys of your commands when you delete a command, all data about it **is deleted** as well.

-when a command is used, krungor collects and processes the following data without storing it:
+when a command is used, krungor **collects and processes** the following data **without storing it**:
 - the id of your server
 - the id of the command used
 - the display name of the user who used the command
 - this list might be updated with more data in the future to support additional features

-krungor does not collect or store any other data.
+krungor does not collect or store any other data or usage logs.

 krungor uses Cloudflare Workers to host this website, and Cloudflare may collect additional data. you can read their privacy policy [here](https://www.cloudflare.com/privacypolicy/).